BrokenKefka/programmazione_1/README.md

-# programmazione_1
+# Computer Science

+University of Cagliari

-List of exercises made during the first semester of computer science
+Compilation of exercises made during the first semester of Computer science
+Course: programming 1 (laboratory)